Skip to main content

 A NAS over NFS is mandatory if you have a multi-server deployment (a deployment that has more than one Teramind App Server).
 For help with setting up a NAS check out this article.

 The size of this second volume can be estimated based on the number of sessions that will be recorded.
-Teramind uses approximately 1.5 GB per 160 hours of screen recording.
-This can vary due to multiple factors such as the number of screens, resolution, framerate, color mode, whether audio recording is enabled or not, user's activity level, etc.
+For normal office work with low screen activity, the storage requirements will be up to 1 GB per 8 hours of workday, per user.
+This can vary due to multiple factors such as the number of screens, resolution, framerate, color mode, whether audio recording is enabled or not, user's activity level, etc. For more information about storage, check out this article.

 You can adjust retention policies and recording preferences in the monitoring settings to reduce the storage requirement.